 Ask yourself: does my evidence show that I was involved, and how long I was involved for?
 If the answer is yes, it's good enough!

-The number of credits you record in the PGR monitoring system should accurately reflect the number of hours you spent on each activity, and the evidence you provide should support the number of credits claimed.
+The number of credits you record in Neptune/Spider should accurately reflect the number of hours you spent on each activity, and the evidence you provide should support the number of credits claimed.

 1 credit is the equivalent of 10 learning hours or one full day.
 Therefore, a 10 credit class nominally requires 100 hours of active engagement, including exams and assessments.